Voter suppression in the United States: Ohio

 Since 1994, Ohio has had a policy of purging infrequent voters from the rolls.
 In April 2016, a lawsuit was filed, challenging this policy on the grounds that it violated the National Voter Registration Act of 1993 (NVRA) and the Help America Vote Act of 2002.
 In June, the federal district court ruled for the plaintiffs, and entered a preliminary injunction applicable only to the November 2016 election.
 The preliminary injunction was upheld in September by the Court of Appeals for the Sixth Circuit.
 Had it not been upheld, thousands of voters would have been purged from the rolls just a few weeks before the election.

+On June 11, 2018, the Supreme Court ruled that Ohio could continue its voting rolls purging thus reversing the 2016 Supreme Court ruling.
+The New York Times article "Supreme Court Upholds Purge of Ohio Voters", writes that for the state of Ohio, if a voter does not vote in a federal election, they will be sent a notice, if they do not respond to the notice and do not vote in the next four years, they will be removed from the voter rolls.
+Other states with the "Use it or lost it" type policy vary in notice response times and how many elections can be "missed."
+According to the Times article, Justice Samuel A. Alito Jr. who was writing on behave of the majority, penned that this move is to encourage states to "clean up their voting rolls" that may contain invalid and/or inaccurate voter registrations.
+In the USA Today article, "Supreme Court Says States Can Remove Voters Who Skip Elections, ignore warnings", Justice Stephen Breyer wrote a counter statement, referencing past forms of voter suppression and stating the ruling "erects needless hurdles to voting of the kind Congress sought to eliminate."

 Wisconsin

 Wisconsin has enforced a photo ID law for all elections since April 7, 2015.
 A federal judge found that Wisconsin's restrictive voter ID law led to "real incidents of disenfranchisement, which undermine rather than enhance confidence in elections, particularly in minority communities"; and, given that there was no evidence of widespread voter impersonation in Wisconsin, found that the law was "a cure worse than the disease."
 In addition to imposing strict voter ID requirements, the law cut back on early voting, required people to live in a ward for at least 28 days before voting, and prohibited emailing absentee ballots to voters.
 A study by Priorities USA, a progressive advocacy group, estimates that strict ID laws in Wisconsin led to a significant decrease in voter turnout in 2016, with a disproportionate effect on African-American and Democratic-leaning voters.